originphp/framework/docs/models-callbacks.md

 ```

 ## afterValidate
-`afterValidate(Entity $entity)`

-This is called just before data is validated and must return true.
-Use this callback to modify data before validate
+This is called after the data has been validated, even if validation fails this callback is executed.
+You can get the errors from the entity by calling `hasErrors` on the entity.

 ```php